MonitorBankRates

 How much of my income should I save?

-Most experts recommend saving 15% of your pre-tax income annually starting in your 20s or early 30s.
-If you start later, you may need to increase this to 20% or 25% to catch up.
+Most experts recommend saving 15% of your pre-tax income annually starting in your 20s or early 30s, on top of any employer 401(k) match.
+If you start in your 40s or 50s, you may need to increase this to 20% or 25% to catch up.
+The savings goal calculator can help you reverse-engineer the monthly savings rate needed to hit a specific nest egg target.

 The retirement calculator and the results are made available to our website visitors as a self help tool.
 Monitor Bank Rates LLC cannot and does not guarantee the accuracy.
 The example above is hypothetical and does not account for taxes or inflation.